byangtri/eks/README.md

 # AWS EKS Script

-#### Running the AWS EKS from scratch By running the script, the container will do the below tasks:
+#### Running the AWS EKS from scratch.
+By running the script, the container will do the below tasks:

 ### Launching EKS Cluster from AWS CLI